BostonPython/about/helping.md

 A project night needs a little emceeing at the start: welcome people, explain how project night works, encourage people to announce what they are working on, introduce the sponsor, etc.

-### Give-away give-awayer

-On nights when we give away things, it helps to have someone at the front of the room to help people choose their prize.

 ### Event greeter

 People showing up to an evening event could probably use a friendly face to greet them.
 Stand near the entrance and be friendly!
 Tell people how to get started.
 Make them feel welcome.
 This can be a totally informal job.
 If you warmly greet just one apprehensive attendee, you’ve made a difference!

+### Give-away give-awayer

+On nights when we give away things, it helps to have someone at the front of the room to help people choose their prize.

-## Other events/projects
+## Other projects

 ### Workshop monarch